vikpe/mongoose-mpath/README.md

 ## Setup
 > **Important note**
 >
-> This plugins adds `parent` and `path` fields to the schema.
+> This plugins adds `parent`, `path` and `children` fields to the schema.
 You should not define them in the schema which the plugin is enabled on.

 **Semantics**
 ```javascript